How Can We Help?

 Practice philosophy:

-• Re-work, review, discuss, and teach back problems from Practice 1
+• Re-work, review, discuss, and teach back problems from Practice 1.

-• Complete Practice 2
+• Complete Practice 2 for further reinforcement.

-• Review guided notes, examples, videos
+• Review guided notes, examples, and videos to solidify comprehension.

 TESTS